HJvA/fshome/README.md

 # fshome

-Application to embed fs20 type devices to the Apple homekit eco system.
+Application to read domotica sensors store results to a database.
+Results can also be linked to the Apple homekit system.

+The following sensors are supported:
+- fs20 S300 temperature / humidity sensor
+- fs20 mains switch
+- fs20 doorbell button
+- fs20 dimmer
+- Hue motion / brightness / temperature sensor
+- Hue switches
+- Hue lights

 Fs20 represents a family of devices with many actuators and sensors which communicate via the 868 MHz radio frequency.
+Signify-Philips-Hue devices represent the Hue ecosystem which control your lights

 The application operates as a homekit bridge e.g. on a Raspberry pi which is connected to your home network.
 Uses a CUL transceiver to receive and send fs20 messages on the 868 MHz RF network

-The project leans heavily on the HAP-python project by Ivan Kalchev.
+The project uses the HAP-python project by Ivan Kalchev.
 It is cloned as a submodule from <https://github.com/ikalchev/HAP-python>

 The results will be stored in a sqlite database.
 The quantities recorded will have to be assigned to a source / room in a fs20.json file.